-Lack of evidence doesn't necessarily mean NR would not help telomeres.
+A lack of evidence doesn't necessarily mean NR would not help telomeres.
 But the omission of research like this is too much to be ignored.

 3. Not Proven To Slow Human Aging

 But what about lab animals?
-No study has yet tried investigate if nicotinamide riboside helps mice, rats – or even worms live longer.
+No study has yet tried to investigate if nicotinamide riboside helps mice, rats – or even worms live longer.
 Really?
 Not even worms?
 Nope.

 Worms don't live long so why hasn't anybody looked at this?

 Several websites tout the potential of nicotinamide riboside supplements to help Alzheimer's / dementia, Parkinson's, and many other things.
 Where is the proof?
 There is some interesting lab animal research, but no study has yet addressed if NR supplements can reduce human diseases.

 One study has noted 1000 mg of NR did not improve insulin levels or glucose levels in overweight men

 To be fair, I understand why this would be difficult to do disease studies.
 Supplement companies making disease claims risk the ire of the FDA.
 Because disease-related research takes time to do, I can overlook this for the moment.
 Let's see what the future holds.